-Doodle artist Jon Burgerman, who also has over 100,000 followers, agrees: “It takes people a long time to recognise your work, and people find it difficult to associate you with more than one or two things.
+Doodle artist Jon Burgerman, who has over 140,000 followers, agrees: “It takes people a long time to recognise your work, and people find it difficult to associate you with more than one or two things.
 So it’s smart, if you’re only concerned with building up an audience, to do the same thing over and over,” he says.

 He does, however, add that he becomes bored of posting the same thing.
 “My primary concern, however, is to entertain myself.
 If I’m not engaged in what I’m posting, how can I expect others to be?” he says.

 To achieve this ‘visual cohesion,’ approach your feed like you would your portfolio.
 Think about how your shots will look next to each other, and add variety.

 Don’t take them all from the same angle, consider using a ‘colour theme’ and think about the filters you’re using and what they say about you and your work.
 Add carefully curated behind-the-scenes or ‘work in progress’ posts to show your personality and make users feel they are getting unique insight.

 Instagram might be a visual platform, but the right caption can complement your image and further engage your followers – often a short caption and a relevant emoji or two is enough.

 Occasionally include a call to action in your posts, such as reminding people where they can buy your work or asking them what they think.

 Research and use trending hashtags to increase your posts’ visibility, but don’t go overboard, as 10-15 hashtags is enough.